fogus/spiel/taschenspiele/coin-hijinks/README.markdown

 ## Chaos Machipongo

 Instead of allowing the opposing player to choose which coins to flip, the choice on each turn can be randomized.
-That is, before a player moves she picks up the three movement coins, mixes them in hand, and slams the coins down onto the table.
-The majority faces showing still determine which coins can move.
+That is, before a player moves she

 Acknowledgments
 ===============